 This means waking early in the morning and being unable to fall back to sleep after.
 An example of this, you may be waking up between 3 to 5 a.m. and be unable to get sufficient sleep.
 This is quite common and something that has been reported to me often by my patients over the past 25 years.

-Can’t figure out which kind you have?
+Can’t figure out which type of Insomnia kind you have?

-With so many factors contributing to insomnia, it can be challenging identifying if you are suffering from sleep deprivation and what kind of insomnia you have.
+With so many factors contributing to insomnia, it can be challenging to identify if you are suffering from sleep deprivation and what kind of insomnia you have.
 The only way to truly understand is through trial and error.
 By removing negative factors and observing how your sleep is affected, we can begin to get a real comprehension of your sleep.

 So, now I’m going to discuss the primary ways that people deal with insomnia.